TinyVG/sdk/README.md

   - Format Conversion (SVG <-> TVG <-> TVGT)

 ## Building
+**Note**: builds with zig 0.14.0, needs dotnet 6 runtime, but builds fine with donet 9 sdk!

 The SDK is implemented with [Zig](https://ziglang.org/) 0.11.0 and [dotnet 6](https://dotnet.microsoft.com/en-us/).